Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: The Representer Theorem

-Recall that a linear operator between norm vector spaces $F:\cN_1\to \cN_2$ is said to be \textit{completely continuous} \cite{Conway} on $\cN_1$, if for any sequence $\{z_k\}\subseteq \cN_1$ weakly convergent to $z_0\in\cN_1$, $F(z_k)$ converges to $F(z_0)$ strongly.
+Recall that a linear operator between norm vector spaces $F:\cN_1\to \cN_2$ is said to be \textit{completely continuous} \cite{Conway} on $\cN_1$, if for any sequence $\{z_k\}\subseteq \cN_1$ weakly convergent to $z_0\in\cN_1$, $\{F(z_k)\}$ converges to $F(z_0)$ strongly.
 Note that every linear compact operator is completely continuous.
-For example, the projection $P$ from an infinite dimensional Banach space to its finite dimensional subspace is completely continuous.
-We borrow the terminology from this definition for general vector-valued functionals on Banach spaces.
+For example, the projection $P$ from an infinite-dimensional Banach space to its finite-dimensional subspace is completely continuous.